ColorlibHQ/Sparkling/readme.md

 # Changelog

+## 2.3.3 - 09.06.2017

+* Improved Dutch translation by Thom de Jonge

 ## 2.3.2 - 11.10.2016

 * Removed redundant functions and replaced with ones from WP core.

 ## 2.3.1 - 08.07.2016